moosethegoose2213/automator-for-barrykn-micropatcher/README.md

 moosethegoose2213 did most of the work compiling the shell script.
 Mac-Hac-Jac is working on automating the whole process.
 Until then, give the most kudos to moosethegoose2213.

+None of this would be possible without BarryKN, who has been working hard at developing (and constantly updating) his micropatcher.
+Also, special thanks to MinhTon, ASentientBot, jackluke, and BenSova for their help in developing this automator.

 # Contact:
 ASentientHedgehog#4406 on Discord